Have you ever wondered why some sugar you buy, even if it looks the same as any other sugar, but it does not produce the results you would like?

 Whatever type of icing/confectioners sugar you use, beet or cane, if it hasn’t been ground fine enough, there can be problems with the sugar grains blocking the smaller nozzles, especially with extra small ones such as 00 or 000, if it has not been ground finely enough.

-It takes a few minutes to pass enough through to use but well worth the effort in order to get a smooth icing that doesn’t block the very small tubes you use for fine piping.
+It takes a few minutes to pass through enough to use but well worth the effort to get a smooth icing that doesn’t block the very small tubes you use for fine piping.

 But wait – there’s more